Abrfanet/parsbank/README.md

 [![Gem Version](https://badge.fury.io/rb/parsbank.svg)](https://rubygems.org/gems/parsbank)
 ![Build Status](https://github.com/abrfanet/ParsBank/workflows/CI/badge.svg)

-**ParsBank Gateway** is a Ruby gem designed to integrate with WSDL and JSON APIs of Persian banks, cryptocurrency platforms (e.g., Bitcoin, USDT), and traditional payment platforms like Stripe and PayPal.
+**ParsBank Gateway** is a Ruby gem designed to integrate with WSDL and JSON APIs of all payments methods such as cryptocurrency platforms (e.g., Bitcoin, USDT), and traditional payment platforms like Stripe and PayPal or private banks such as Troy bank or persians banks.
 This gem leverages **SOAP** and **Faraday** libraries, optimized for multiple retries during connection failures or timeouts.
 Additionally, it includes a proxy wrapper for connecting to core banks via MITM (man-in-the-middle) servers.

 ---